BlueJayXRStudio/InfiniteTree/README.md

 > Central focus of this framework is smart use of stack memory and Task status messages to generalize action planning.

 > Type of action planning:
-> - Procedural: Behavior Tree, Hierarchical Task Network Planning (HTN), etc.
+> 1. Procedural: Behavior Tree, Hierarchical Task Network Planning (`HTN`), etc.
 >> - Pros: Highly expressive.
 >> - Cons: Hard to construct (Unreal Engine resolves this by using node editor) and requires deep domain knowledge for the specific system we're implementing.
-> - Reactive: Finite State Machine (FSM), Goal Oriented Action Planning (GOAP), etc.
+> 2. Reactive: Finite State Machine (`FSM`), Goal Oriented Action Planning (`GOAP`), etc.
 >> - Pros: Can create smart emergent behaviors.
 >> - Cons: Difficult to decouple sequential behaviors.
 Some emergent behaviors may not be desired, which forces extensive robustness testing.

+> The aim of Task Stack Machine is to generalize the two types of task planning frameworks by making use of stack memory and a global access to the stack for each Task
-> - Task = Behavior
+> Requirements for Task Stack Machine:
+>
+> **Note**: we will use "behaviors" and "tasks" interchangeably.
-> - Task is either Running or Done.
+> 1. A Task is either Running or Done.
 >> - If Running, return RUNNING status.
 >> - If Done, return SUCCESS or FAILURE status.
-> - A Task must yield status message and also have ways to receive status message, but it is up to them to use it or not.
+> 2. A Task must receive status message and, more importantly, yield status message.
-> - A Task can access shared memory.
+> 3. A Task can access shared memory.
-> - A Tree must have Task memory.
+> 4. A Tree must have a collection of Tasks.
 This can take many different forms including Stacks, Lists, Queues, or Priority Queue.
-Here, we will focus on the use Stacks to achieve wide variety of standard behaviors.
+Here, we will demonstrate the power of Stack memory in achieving wide variety of standard behaviors including procedural and reactive behaviors.

 > Benefits
 > - Loose coupling of behaviors,